nitlang/nitutorial/01_hello.md

 print "I print therefore I am."
 ~~~

-In fact, `print` is a method from the core library that accepts any kind of objects and prints a human-readable form to standard output; but these concept will be introduced latter.
+In fact, `print` is a method from the core library that accepts any kind of objects and prints a human-readable form to standard output; but these concepts will be introduced later.

 Nit can be both compiled (with `nitc`) or interpreted (with `nit`).
 Moreover, if the source code has the right permissions and starts with `#!/usr/bin/env nit`, it can be executed directly.